The HobbitHouse Ilustrated Glossary of Woodworking terms

 double rabbet joint --- A joint where two edges are both rabbeted and then the two are joined.
 With no other support this is a very weak joint, only slightly better than an unsupported butt joint.
 Example:

 double wedged mortise and tenon --- Although you would, logically, think that this term would refer to a construct exactly like the single wedged mortise and tenon joint but with two wedges instead of one, it actually is used to refer to a tusked mortise and tenon with two wedges instead of one.
-Note that with two wedges, the outer surface of the wedge cutout is NOT angled as it is in the normal tusked mortise and tenon, but the inner surface is recessed so the wedged do exert a pulling force on the piece that accepts them.
-This joint does not use glue; it is a knockdown joint.
+Note that with two wedges, the outer surface of the wedge cutout is NOT angled as it is in the normal tusked mortise and tenon, but the inner surface is recessed so the wedges exert a pulling force on the piece that accepts them.
+This joint normally does not use glue; it is a knockdown joint.
 Example:

 dovetail --- (1)[noun] see tail